 € 395,- (incl.
 VAT, excl. shipping costs, worldwide)

-Its roof is either oak, pear, walnut or black
+Its roof can be either oak, pear, walnut or black

 Info & orders: mail[at]birdhouseproject[.]art